TryHackMe NerdHerd

 Next, let’s explore the web page.

-We can see there is an /admin
+We can see there is an /admin directory, which could be useful.

 Logging in or registering as a user does not work, so the only information we can gather here is: